mobizt/ReadyMail/README.md

 **Fast, lightweight, and asynchronous email client library for Arduino.**
 Supports both **SMTP** and **IMAP** with full RFC compliance.
 Designed for 32-bit MCUs including ESP32, STM32, RP2040, and more.

 ReadyMail is designed to be hardware-agnostic.
-It supports all filesystem types (e.g. SPIFFS, LittleFS, SD) and all network client libraries, including SMClient, WiFiClient, EthernetClient, and PPP.
+It supports all filesystem types (e.g. SPIFFS, LittleFS, SD) and all network client libraries, including GSMClient, WiFiClient, EthernetClient, and PPP.
 This ensures seamless integration across diverse hardware and connectivity environments.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Arduino%2032--bit-green)